openwisp/openwisp-monitoring/README.rst

 | **default**: | ``26280h0m0s`` (3 years) |
 +--------------+--------------------------+

-The default retention policy that applies to all the data.
+The default retention policy that applies to the timeseries data.

 ``OPENWISP_MONITORING_SHORT_RETENTION_POLICY``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~